12 Sep All of Our Mistakes Are Never Forgotten

 When the two of them were done talking, they approached me again.
 I noticed that David kept his hand over the pistol strapped to his waste.
 They then proceeded to tell me that I should probably go lie down.
 Drake was even kind enough to let me sleep in his bedroom.
 I tried telling them about the warm place, but they told me I should just go to sleep.
 They said that they wanted to hear all about it in the morning.

-I’m currently sitting on my bed typing this up on my laptop.
+I’m currently sitting on this bed typing on my laptop.
 I’m too excited to fall asleep, so I figured that this would be a better use of my time.
 I just can’t wait to tell them about the warm place in the morning.
 I hope that they’re excited to go there as I am.

 That’s strange.
 I can hear them hammering something over my door.
 I’m not sure why they’re trying to trap me in here.
 If I’m unable to get out, then we won’t be able to go to the warm place together.